yourkarma/faraday-conductivity/README.md

 end
 ```

-It's a hack, but it works really well.
+It's a hack, because it uses a thread local variable, but it works really well.

 ### User Agent